-We learn here that the kingdom of God is not a kingdom where people's debts are ignored.
+We learn here that the kingdom of God is not a kingdom where people's debts (and by debts we're talking about our sin) are ignored.
 The king (who is God) has slaves (doulon) and he is about settling accounts with them.
 We should never view our relationship with God as having been reconciled by His ignoring of our sins.
 The king does not ignore the debt but he settles the account (sunarai - can be understood as in the ASV "make a reckoning".
 All debts are due and payable).